celo-org/celo-poprf-rs/README.md

 <!-- TODO(victor) Replace this link with a link to the CIP when published as a CIP -->
 #### [Specification](https://clabsco.notion.site/POPRF-Cryptography-Construction-493f1099460940f8a5d7dee4c78b4442)

-The specification linked above is also availble in this repository as [specification.md](./specification.md).
+The specification linked above is also available in this repository as [specification.md](./specification.md).

 ### Applications

-Some application os (P)OPRF functions include:
+Some applications of (P)OPRFs include:

 - Password hardening
   - [Pythia]